 The article by Bloomberg focuses on how one family changed its fortunes by turning its small business into a multinational business conglomerate.

 “We are not afraid,” Vaswani said.
 “When we see opportunities, we are ready to take the risk.”
-During its seven decades, Tolaram has ventured into about 100 businesses, according to Vaswani’s nephew Sajen Aswani, who is CEO of the group.
+During its seven decades, Tolaram has ventured into about 100 businesses, according to Vaswani’s nephew Sajen Aswani, CEO of the group.
 About 75 per cent failed, but the one in four that succeeded made up for it, he said.

-Tolaram is a Singaporean company that began operations selling textiles in Nigeria in the 1970s.
+Tolaram is a Singaporean company that began selling textiles in Nigeria in the 1970s.
 However, executives and brothers Haresh and Sajesh Aswani saw an opportunity to create an instant noodle market in the country.
 In 1988, they began importing Indomie noodles.
 But to truly target the local market, Tolaram decided to build manufacturing and distribution capabilities in Nigeria when conventional wisdom advised against it.

-Vaswani said he joined his father’s textile business when he was 10 and took over the firm at 19.
+Vaswani said he joined his father’s textile business when he was ten and took over the firm at 19.
 He expanded from distribution to manufacturing and established plants abroad — the U.S., the U.K., Germany, South Africa and the Baltic states.